virgili0/Virgilio/README.md

 # [SUBSCRIBE TO THIS FACEBOOK GROUP WHERE I ADD NEWS AND UPDATES](https://www.facebook.com/groups/mathfordatascience/)

+### Update: big evolutions are planned, andI'm creating a Telegram group with contributors, if you want to join just e-mail me

 Studying through the Internet means swimming in an infinite ocean of information.

 Have you ever felt overwhelmed when trying to approach a new subject without a real “path” to follow?
 Were you hindered from obtaining deep knowledge and the ability to apply it?